geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Prepare_Identity_Synch.md

 1. On your Domain Controller VM (LON-DC1), make sure you’re logged in as **ADATUM\Administrator** and password **Pa55w.rd**.

-2. You must now open **Windows PowerShell**.
-Select the magnifying glass (**Search**) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.

-3. In the menu that appears, right-click on **Windows PowerShell** and select **Run as administrator** in the drop-down menu.
+2. If **Windows PowerShell** is still open, then select the **PowerShell** icon on your taskbar; otherwise, you must open **Windows PowerShell** by selecting the magnifying glass (**Search**) icon on the taskbar, typing **powershell** in the Search box that appears,  right-clicking on **Windows PowerShell**, and selecting **Run as administrator** in the drop-down menu.

-4. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **XXYYZZa.xxxCustomDomainxxx.xxx** domain (where you will replace XXYYZZa with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
+3. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **XXYYZZa.xxxCustomDomainxxx.xxx** domain (where you will replace XXYYZZa with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
 In doing so, you will update the UPN suffix for the primary domain and the UPN on every user in AD DS with **@XXYYZZa.xxxCustomDomainxxx.xxx**. <br/>

 	‎In the following Powershell command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity** parameter specifies the Active Directory forest to modify.
 To perform this task, run the following command to set the **UPNSuffixes** property for the **adatum.com** forest (remember to change XXYYZZa to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name):<br/>

 	‎**Set-ADForest -identity adatum.com -UPNSuffixes @{replace="XXYYZZa.xxxCustomDomainxxx.xxx"}**

-5. You must then run the following command that changes all existing adatum.com accounts to the new UPN @XXYYZZa.xxxCustomDomainxxx.xxx domain (remember to change XXYYZZa to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>
+4. You must then run the following command that changes all existing adatum.com accounts to the new UPN @XXYYZZa.xxxCustomDomainxxx.xxx domain (remember to change XXYYZZa to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>

 	‎**Get-ADUser -Filter * -Properties SamAccountName | ForEach-Object { Set-ADUser $_  -UserPrincipalName ($_.SamAccountName + "@XXYYZZa.xxxCustomDomainxxx.xxx" )}**

-6. You will continue using PowerShell on your Domain Controller VM in the next task.
+5. You will continue using PowerShell on your Domain Controller VM in the next task.

 ### Task 2: Prepare problem user accounts